 Should have won in 2011: Spencer deserved it.

+Lupita Nyong’o was nothing short of a revelation in 12 Years a Slave.
+Previously unknown, she took to the spotlight as if she was born to be there, commanding attention on red carpets and providing sharply intelligent sound bites in both speeches and interviews.
+She’s the real deal.
 Even better: she’s a fantastic actress.
-Her performance as a field slave, Patsey, haunts a movie filled to the brim with violent, unspeakable imagery.
+Her performance as a field slave, Patsey, haunts a movie filled with violent, unspeakable imagery.
 Patsey herself is something of a ghost, empty after years of degrading life in the fields and capturing the unwanted attentions of the man who owns her–except that Nyong’o shows you the desperate longing inside of Patsey and the girlish side she might have let loose under very different circumstances.

 Should have won in 2013: Lupita.
 Full stop.